-4.3 BRIDGE 1 - OLD PRINCES HIGHWAY UNDERPASS (SOUTHERN)
+4.3 BRIDGE 1 - OLD PRINCES HIGWAY UNDERPASS (SOUTHERN)

-Bridge 1 (RMS Reference BN618-northbound and BN619-southbound) is considered unlikely to experience any movement of concern for Longwalls 301-303 since it had only experienced minor observed movements from the extraction of Longwalls 20 to 25 and the extraction of Longwall 301-303 would occur further away from Bridge 1.
+Bridge 1 (RMS Reference BN618-northbound and BN619-southbound) is considered unlikely to experience any movement of concern for Longwalls 305-307 as it is located at distances greater than 2.5 km from extraction.
 Bridge 1 is therefore not considered any further in this BFMP-RMS.

-4.4 BRIDGE 2 - OLD PRINCES HIGHWAY UNDERPASS
+4.4 BRIDGE 2 - OLD PRINCES HIGWAY UNDERPASS